 The blood from the short PCAs enters the eye and travels through successively smaller branches of arterioles within the choroid.
 The choroid is traditionally thought to be arranged in layers of vessels from the outer to inner part of the choroid labeled as Haller's layer, Sattler's layer, and the choriocapillaris.
-Haller's layer contains larger choroidal vessels, while Sattler's layer has medium-sized vessels that branch inwards to supply the choriocapillaris.
+Haller's layer contains larger choroidal veins, while Sattler's layer has medium-sized vessels that branch inward to supply the choriocapillaris.
 There is no distinct border between Haller's and Sattler's layers or even an established definition of what is meant by large or medium.
-In actuality Sattler thought there were remnants of a tapetum in humans.
-He proposed this was in the middle choroid, and initially the term Sattler's layer wasn't used to designate the blood vessels.
-The blood then enters the choriocapillaris, a densely packed monolayer of fused largebore fenestrated capillaries.
+The pressure of the blood is reduced from about 75% of the systemic blood pressure at the short PCAs to that in the choriocapillaris, which has been measured in rabbits to be a few mm Hg greater than the intraocular pressure [14].
+Increases in the intraocular pressure cause a proportional increase in the blood pressure in the choriocapillaris [14].
+There does not appear to be effective autoregulation in the choroid, although myogenic mechanisms may be present.
+There is a sophisticated neural innervation that provides partial control.
+Like the brain, the eye has a high pulsatile blood flow rate and is encased in a noncompliant casing.
+As part of modulating pulsatile pressure in the cranium, the brain uses venous storage and a Starling resistor effect, to modulate venous outflow.
+An analogous function in the eye could be provided by the choroid, which contains fascicles of large veins that converge in vortices to drain out of the eve.
+This vortex area appears to be where the Starling resistor effect is possible.

+The choriocapillaris is a planar plexus of small vessels with a lumen slightly larger than a typical capillary.
 The network of vessels in the choriocapillaris is tightly packed in the posterior portion of the eye, but the structure becomes looser in the periphery.
+The efferent and afferent vessels set up pressure gradients within the choriocapillaris to create a lobular flow.
+The flow characteristics are thought to be more dependent on complex gradients rather than anatomic patterns strictly dictated by choriocapillaris anatomy [15].

-The vitality of the choriocapillaris is maintained in part by constitutive secretion of vascular endothelial growth factor (VEGF) by the RPE [14].
-The choriocapillaris is highly polarized [15] with the internal surface having multiple localized areas of thinning of the capillary wall known as fenestrations.
+The vitality of the choriocapillaris is maintained in part by constitutive secretion of vascular endothelial growth factor (VEGF) by the RPE [16].
+The choriocapillaris is highly polarized [17] with the internal surface having localized multiple localized areas of thinning of the capillary wall known as fenestrations.
 These thinner areas appear to facilitate the passage of material out of the capillaries and direct the flow toward the RPE.
-The number of fenestrations is more prominent in the submacular area as compared with the mid- or far periphery [16].
+The number of fenestrations is more prominent in the submacular area as compared with the mid- or far periphery [18].
 Similarly sized vessels in the retina do not have fenestrations.
-Soluble VEGF isoforms are required for fenestrations to occur in the choriocapillaris [14], and these fenestrations disappear with VEGF withdrawal [17].
-In experimental myopia the choriocapillaris becomes less dense (Fig. 9.1), with decreased capillary lumens and a loss of fenestrations [18].
-Also in myopes, as will be seen, the choroid is thinner than in emmetropes and the vascular diameter of larger choroidal blood vessels is less as well.
+Soluble VEGF isoforms are required for fenestrations to occur in the choriocapillaris [14], and these fenestrations disappear with VEGF withdrawal [19].
+In experimental myopia, the choriocapillaris becomes less dense (Fig. 10.1), with decreased capillary lumens and a loss of fenestrations [20].
+Also in myopes, as will be seen, the choroid is thinner than in emmetropes, and the vascular diameter of larger choroidal blood vessels is less as well.